Skip to main content

 B.A. in Communication Studies

-At WVU, students majoring in Communication Studies can choose from one of five areas of emphasis: interpersonal communication, integrated communication, health communication, organizational communication, or social media and communication technology.
-Students work closely with the Department's Undergraduate Academic Advisor to choose the area of emphasis that is appealing to them and matches their future career goals.
-A degree in Communication Studies opens doors to allow students to be successful in just about any career from healthcare to human resources, from sales to social media, or from image management to promotions.
-This curriculum makes students with a B.A. in Communication Studies attractive to potential employers or graduate programs.
+A degree in Communication Studies opens doors to allow students to be successful in just about any career from healthcare to human resources, from sales to social media, or from nonprofit organization management to promotions.
+Students can tailor the Communication Studies curriculum to meet their individual career and personal goals, which makes students with a B.A. degree in Communication Studies attractive to potential employers or graduate programs.
+Based on the specific Communication Studies courses students elect to take, our students are qualified to:

-The B. A. in Communication Studies Bachelor is a SpeakWrite Certified ProgramTM.
+Furthermore, the B. A. in Communication Studies is a SpeakWrite Certified ProgramTM.
 SpeakWrite Certified programs incorporate and develop students’ written, verbal, visual, and mediated communication skills across the curriculum.

 Program Learning Outcomes

-Upon completion of the B.A. program in Communication Studies, students should be able to:
+Upon completion of the B.A. degree program in Communication Studies, students should be able to:

-1. identify and explain the primary Communication theories, perspectives, principles, and concepts associated with their area of emphasis;
+1. identify and explain the primary Communication theories, perspectives, principles, and concepts associated with the Communication discipline.

-4. create and deliver effective communication messages across oral, written, and mediated channels appropriate to the audience, purpose, and context; and
+4. create and deliver effective communication messages across oral, written, and mediated channels appropriate to the audience, purpose, and context.

 For a full list of classes and to learn more about the Communication Studies major, see the Undergraduate Course Catalog.